grantat/cs532-s17/assignments/A2/README.md

 # Assignment 2

-Main program is pdfCrawl.py, written in python 3.6.
+Written in python 3.6.

-Libraries used:
+Dependencies used:

-- sys
-- BeautifulSoup
 - tweepy
 - requests